OpenCadia/OpenCadia/README.md

 > pyinstaller --onefile -w -i pyobd.ico --add-data "pyobd.ico:." pyobd.py </br>

 # Troubleshooting:
-If you encounter any bugs and problems you can e-mail me at:
+If you encounter any bugs or problems you can e-mail me at:
 ![email](/email.png)
 and I will try to fix the bug/problem as soon as possible.